ChloeL01/CP3407-assignment/user_stories/hire_item.md

 ## Description: e.g. The web page will show current deals to Orion's orbits users

 Description-v1: The user should be able to hire an item from another user
+Description-v1: A user should be able to hire a dog from another user

 ## Tasks, see chapter 4.